Click on the title above to go to a blog about the project. The first post has a full view and a detail of each of the

 The project consists of the creation of four large meditation panels, made with recycled linen damask tablecloths and hand stitching by the community under the leadership of artist, Judy Martin.
 The Project took place between October 2009 and August 2013, meeting every Thursday in the Little Current United Church hall on Manitoulin Island.

 144 participants have stitched on or otherwise helped in the creation of the panels.
 These links will take you to each panel.

 September 13 - October 27 2013, the four panels were featured in the Thunder Bay Art Gallery's exhibition of Judy Martin's work entitled MENDED WORLD.
 The same exhibit traveled to the Art Gallery of Sudbury January 19 - March 2, 2014.
 During October 2014, the four panels were displayed at the Espanola Fibre Festival, and Judy Martin was the keynote speaker.
-Then in November, the four panels were featured in the World of Threads Festival in Oakville Ontario.
-Finally, in May 2015, the panels were shown at the Homer Watson gallery in Kitchener.
+In November 2014, the four panels were featured in the World of Threads Festival in Oakville Ontario and in May 2015, they were shown at the Homer Watson gallery in Kitchener.
 A catalogue about the project and the exhibition was published by the Thunder Bay Art Gallery with a critical essay by Dr. Elizabeth Kalbfleisch.

 There are one hundred blog posts about the project on Judy's Journal.